Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 Read the [instructions](http://127.0.0.1:4000/cme216-spring-2020/Homework/ADCME_HW/Setup.html) on how to compile the custom operator, and answer the following two questions.

 {:start="10"}
-1. Similar to Problem 1, implement the forward computation using `while_loop`.
+1. Similar to Problem 1, implement the forward computation using `while_loop` with the starter code `Case2D/starter.jl`.
 Plot the curve of the temperature at $(0.5,0.5)$.

 Hint: you should obtain something similar to